 Let the method’s record speak for itself.
 In 1719, the year de La Salle died, the number of brothers teaching all over France had risen to 274.
 By the French Reign of Terror, even after the institute had been dissolved by the French National Assembly, the number stood at 900.
 Eighty years later, there were over 10,000 brothers.
 By 1900 there were over 14,000 teaching in schools and colleges and universities worldwide.

 Today, there are 560 high schools and colleges run by the brothers around the world.
-And though the number of brothers teaching has dwindled to 4,000, they are aided by some 73,000 lay colleagues who teach nearly a million students in over 80 countries, from impoverished nations like Nigeria to colleges like Bethlehem University in the Holy Land, La Salle University in Philadelphia, St. Mary’s University in Minnesota and Manhattan College in the Bronx, whose green quadrangle so many of us walked each day, and where we learned to love the classics.
-Some of us, in turn, went on to teach and write, freely giving of ourselves to whoever we were fortunate enough to reach.
+And though the number of brothers teaching has dwindled to 4,000, they are aided by some 73,000 lay colleagues who teach nearly a million students in over 80 countries, from impoverished nations like Nigeria to colleges like Bethlehem University in the Holy Land, La Salle University in Philadelphia, St. Mary’s University in Minnesota and Manhattan College in the Bronx, whose green quadrangle so many of us walked each day and where we learned to love the classics.
+Some of us, in turn, went on to teach and write, freely giving of ourselves to whomever we were fortunate enough to reach.